andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.rst

 .. figure:: ClusterCorrection_Autocorrelation_Example.png

   A typical fMRI image (left) with inset showing the voxels at the center (right).
-Notice that the center voxel of A is surrounded by darker voxels, while the center voxel of B is surrounded by lighter voxels.
+Notice that the center voxel of A is surrounded mostly by darker voxels, while the center voxel of B is surrounded mostly by lighter voxels.

 Cluster Correction